Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: Introduction

 To go further, considering the current experimental context \cite {pheno,npm,npmth,exp} involving neutron experiments, it is crucial to explicitly derive $g$ for a neutron, which is not a Kaluza-Klein state.
-In addition, regarding the landscape of braneworld models, one should also consider warped metrics and/or compact extra dimensions, as well as models with more than one extra dimension.
-Nevertheless, a full computation of $g$ seems out of reach for now.
-Indeed, strictly speaking, a full description of the neutron in the domain wall approach would need for a description of the Standard Model on the branes and solving equations to give birth to the neutron.
-Then, a phenomenological approach is required to estimate $g$ for a neutron against the bulk metric and dimensionality, the brane energy scale, and interbrane distance.
+In addition, regarding the models here under consideration, where the bulk possesses a $SO(3,1)$-broken isometry, one must also be able to consider warped metrics.
+Nevertheless, a full \textit{ab initio} computation of $g$ is out of reach such as and for now.
+Indeed, strictly speaking, a full description of the neutron in the domain wall approach would need for a valid description of the Standard Model on the domain-wall branes and to numerically solve the equations giving birth to the neutron.
+For instance, a lattice Quantum Chromodynamics (QCD) on a Universe with two domain-wall branes would be necessary, a huge work far beyond the scope of the present paper.
+As a consequence, before anything else, a phenomenological approach is first necessary to identify the main features of $g$ for a neutron against the bulk metric and dimensionality, the brane energy scale, and interbrane distance.
 This is the purpose of the present paper.
-In section II, we recall some details of the framework which motivates the present work.
-In section III, we introduce the phenomenological approach which allows us to address the problem of the derivation of $g$ for the neutron for two thick branes in the bulk.
-At last, in section IV, considering the brane energy scale (or thickness), the interbrane distance, and the bulk metric, we cross our results with existing experimental constraints to get bounds on $g$ and discuss these in the context of future experiments.
+In section \ref{framework}, we recall the main results and technical difficulties of the framework which motivated the present work.
+In section \ref{fp}, we introduce the new phenomenological approach which allows us to address the problem of the derivation of $g$ for the neutron for two thick branes in a $ SO(3,1)$-broken bulk.
+At last, in section \ref{coupling}, constraints on interbrane distance and brane energy scale (or brane thickness) are considered according to existing experimental bounds on $g$, which are also discussed in the context of future experiments.